A B O U T M E

 When I present a series of photographs—as opposed to just a single image—to tell a story, it's similar to how a movie director might cobble together a storyboard to help bring a movie into existence.
 But instead of merely my own thoughts filling in the rest of the story, I invite viewers to use their imaginations to fill in what might be transpiring between each shot.
 A prime example of using a series of photographs to tell a story is a sci-fi-themed photobook I authored titled A Quiet Embrace: Norte, which served as my senior thesis for my BFA.

 My passion for cinematic photography goes a long way to explain my fascination with a subset of photography known as set photography—aka unit still photography.
 According to LinkedIn, "A unit still photographer … is a person who creates film stills, still photographic images specifically intended for use in the marketing and publicity of feature films in the motion picture industry and network television productions."
-For three seasons of M. Night Shyamalan's Apple+ television series Servant, I was a stand-in actor and body double for actor Tony Revolori.
+For three seasons of M. Night Shyamalan's Apple+ television series Servant, I was a stand-in actor and photo double for actor Tony Revolori.
 During this remarkable experience, I became well-acquainted with Servant's set photographer, Jessica Kourkounis.
 While on set, I had the opportunity to watch Ms. Kourkounis, as set photographer, deftly—and patiently—set up shots before expertly capturing exquisitely thought-provoking images with her trusty Sony a9 mirrorless camera.
 Having been drawn to the allure of photography since childhood, Ms. Kourkounis' photography work on set was the tipping point that persuaded me to study photography at Mason Gross School of the Arts.

 Once again, thank you for taking the time to visit my website!